 Decision

-The whole process of printing of notes and minting of coins starts when RBI evaluates the currency needs of the country before every fiscal year based on the projections for the rates of inflation, GDP growth, and electronic transactions.
+The whole process of printing notes and minting coins starts when the RBI evaluates the currency needs of the country before every fiscal year based on the projections for the rates of inflation, GDP growth, and electronic transactions.

-The regional offices quarterly collect and analyze these data and dispatch them to the RBI main office.
-There they prepare an estimate on the cash needed for next year.
+The regional offices collect and analyze these data quarterly and dispatch them to the RBI main office.
+There, they prepare an estimate of the cash needed for next year.
 Once the estimate is final, it consults with the Coins and Currency Division (CCD) of the finance ministry.

 Designing